Dialpad LogoDialpad Logo Icon

 This is the clearest indicator that something is wrong: your agents being deluged by customer questions.
 Make sure to pay close attention to the nature of the calls.
 If many of these are just simple questions, a chatbot can be a great solution.

-How to build the best customer service chatbot experience in 3 easy steps
+How to build a good chatbot experience for customer service in 3 easy steps

 Ready to invest in a chatbot for customer service?
 They’re actually relatively simple to set up.
 Here’s how to start building in a few steps.